PhD Positions: Deadline to Apply for Studentships: 31st January 2022

 The Institute offers higher degree programmes at PhD level for part-time or full-time students.
 The majority of students will follow a 3.5-year full-time route leading to the award of PhD.
 Studentships are generally funded by either the Science and Technology Facilities Council, or internally from our own research funds.
+For PhDs starting in 2022, you can expect the studentship to correspond to around £16,000 per year.
+If you are from groups currently under-represented in physics, you might also consider applying for a Bell Burnell scholarship (see below).
 We currently take in several new students every year.
-We highly encourage potential students to contact staff in their fields of interest for available PhD projects.
-Our PhD project list is here.
-Informal enquiries may be made to Dr. Martig.
+Informal enquiries may be made to Dr. Marie Martig.

 The guidance notes for the fund are available here.